graphile/graphql-toe/README.md

 ## Semantic nullability

-With the
+The
 [@semanticNonNull](https://specs.apollo.dev/nullability/v0.4/#@semanticNonNull)
-directive, schema designers can indicate positions that will only be `null` if an error occurs (i.e. the underlying data is never null in the server's stores) - we call these positions _semantically_ non-nullable.

-With `toe()` these semantically non-nullable positions can be treated as non-null - you know that you can never read a `null` from them since they're null only on error, and `toe()` will throw that error if you attempt to read them.

-Use
-[semanticToStrict from graphql-sock](https://github.com/graphile/graphql-sock?tab=readme-ov-file#semantic-to-strict)
-to replace semantic non-null with strict (traditional) non-null so your type generator can put non-nullable in more positions, reducing the number of null checks you need to do in client code.
+directive lets schema designers mark fields where `null` is **never a valid value**; so if you see `null`, it means an error occurred.

+Normally this intent is lost and clients still need to check for `null`, but with `toe()` you can treat these fields as non-nullable: a `null` here will throw.

+To get the full benefit in TypeScript, pair `toe()` with [semanticToStrict from graphql-sock](https://github.com/graphile/graphql-sock?tab=readme-ov-file#semantic-to-strict) which rewrites semantic-non-null to traditional non-null before type generation.

+Together this gives you:

+- More accurate codegen types
+- Improved DX with fewer null checks
+- Safer, cleaner client code

 ## Motivation